 - 9 medium sized cooking onions; thinly sliced

 - 1 tsp. salt

 - ¼ cup fresh parsley; roughly chopped (plus more for garnish)

 - 1 tbsp.
 All-purpose flour

 - 1 ½ cups of lagar (we have used Harp and Guinness)

 Prep time: 15 minutes ◊ Cook time: 55 minutes

 - Use a large stock pot on medium-low heat to melt butter.
 Add onions, salt and pepper and with the lid on, cook onions for 35 minutes until tender and brown in colour.
 Stir often and use your spoon to scrape off flavours from bottom of the pot.

 - Add flour, mix thoroughly and cook for an additional minute.
 Stir in Dijon mustard and bring to boil.

-- Add water, chicken cubes and parsley.
+- Add water, beer, chicken cubes and parsley.
 Reduce heat and simmer for 15 minutes.